curated-tests/development-headers/README.md

-# development-environment-variables
+# development-headers

-This example demonstrates that the Environment Variables specified in the "Development" section in the Project Settings will be downloaded by `vercel dev` automatically.
+This example demonstrates that `vercel dev` responds with the same headers as the platform.